Aluminum Beam Capacity Calculator

 • Load Application: The manner in which the load is applied to the beam can also play a role in its capacity.
 For example, a beam that is loaded from the top will have a different capacity than a beam that is loaded laterally.
 For shapes such as I beams, this will be reflected in the member's strong and a weak axes.

-Aluminum design is, as the name states, the process of designing aluminium elements such as beams or columns.
+Aluminum design is the process of designing aluminium elements such as beams or columns.
 Aluminum is a common design material due to its versatility, strength, anti-corrosion advantages and lightweight nature.
 It can be easily shaped and molded into complex and custom shapes which makes it suitable for a wide range of applications.

 There are a few steps in designing aluminum beams.
 It usually starts with identifying the load and span requirements before moving onto selecting the appropriate size and type of aluminum beam.
 Finally the engineer will determine whether the member is strong enough for the required design loads.
 Here is a more detailed overview of the process: